-We’re stoked to be offering the new BCU 3 star Freestyle, as we were part of the expert team within the BCU that developed it!
+We’re stoked to be offering the British Canoeing 3 star Freestyle, as we were part of the expert team that developed it!
 This exciting new award develops the fundamental building blocks required to progress with any form of playboating.
 Although there are certain moves set out as a way to benchmark your progress at assessment, the award focuses more on developing a good all-round paddler.

 The moves required at assessment include:

 - Flatwater taily (a.k.a stern squirt or stern dip)

 - Controlled entry & exit from small waves & holes

 - Controlled surfing (side and front)

 - Shuvit (180 one way, smoothly pulled back in the opposite direction)

 As we said, it is more important *how* you are paddling, than what angle your boat’s at.
 We want to see good torso rotation, upper and lower body separation and the ability and understanding of when to apply power or when to relax and use the water.